Track One is built for absolute success.

 When we do this enough, with enough changes, we can play any change.
 Keep in mind that the strumming hand should never stop while training chord changes.
 Stop strumming and learn the change, then add the strumming back.

 What we need is proof through success.
-If we can play [synchronize] the first 2 changes of Track One (a lift/land & an add/sub), this is proof that we can be a reliable rhythm players.
+If we can play [synchronize] the first 2 changes of Track One (a lift/land & an add/sub), this is proof that we can be a reliable rhythm player.

-Synchronization with the steady strumming motor, is our goal.
+Synchronization with the steady strumming motor is our goal.
 The sounds we hear may not be perfect at the beginning.
 We clarify the tonal quality of each chord over time.
 Focus on syncing the movement, first.
 The sounds will clarify with experience and stronger hands.

 Track One is built for absolute success.